pocoapoco/pocoapoco.github.io/me.md

 {% include social.html %}

-Well, study notes on shuati and other things worth taking notes for if any. ( ﾟｰﾟ)
+Well, study notes on shuati and other things worth taking notes of if any. ( ﾟｰﾟ)

 ## Some history